mm80843/T3.5/docs/index.md

 * The City Under COVID‐19: Podcasting As Digital Methodology - [LINK](article_rogers_city_2020)
 * Perception of COVID-19 impacts on the construction industry over time - [LINK](article_rokooei_perception_2022)
 * EXPOSED: An occupant exposure model for confined spaces to retrofit crowd models during a pandemic - [LINK](article_ronchi_exposed_2020)
+* A general modeling framework for exploring the impact of individual concern and personal protection on vector-borne disease dynamics - [LINK](article_roosa_general_2022)
 * The effect of a redesigned floor plan, occupant density and the quality of indoor climate on the cost of space, productivity and sick leave in an office building–A case study - [LINK](article_saari_effect_2006)
 * A comprehensive review on indoor air quality monitoring systems for enhanced public health - [LINK](article_saini_comprehensive_2020)
 * From Viral City to Smart City: Learning from Pandemic Experiences - [LINK](article_sakellarides_viral_2020)